rdkcentral/firebolt/apis/pr-feature-media-info/core/VideoOutput/index.md

 ### mode

-The current video output mode of the device.
+The current video output mode setting of the device.

 To get the value of `mode` call the method like this: